 Many factors affect Internet speed, such as traffic, line conditions, your hardware and software, the data source or destination, and your location.
 Advertised speeds are indexed to a wired connection to the cable modem.
 WiFi should be considered a service that replaces a wire with radio waves for the sake of convenience, but it sacrifices speed and performance to achieve.
 WiFi speeds are better when configured for 5.8 Ghz rather than 2.4 Ghz, but WiFi is shared with all other WiFi-enabled networks and devices in the vicinity— not just your own devices in your home—so speeds can be substantially slower than a wired connection.

-Here are some tips to help you get a better experience from your BELD broadband connection:
+Here are some tips to help you get a better experience from your BELD Internet connection:

 Check your WiFi.
 For best results make sure your equipment is in a high location, and that there aren’t large objects blocking the WiFi signal.
 Also, make sure devices like microwave ovens or portable phones aren’t causing interference.
 Here are some home networking tips that may come in handy if you want to configure your own equipment.